LordDarkHelmet/DynamicScripts/README.md

  * Download the Bootstrap
  * Download the Blockchain
  * Auto optimizes for your CPU: SSSE3, AVX2, AVX512F, and more
+ * If you are using [Vultr](http://www.vultr.com/?ref=6923885) as your VPS provider, the script can update the server name to give you up to date status info
  * and more...

- You can also setup Dynodes with one line.
  Use the -h command to see the full list of capabilietes and options, Examples are provided.

  <code>wget -N https://github.com/LordDarkHelmet/DynamicScripts/releases/download/v1.0.0/dynSimpleSetup.sh && sudo sh dynSimpleSetup.sh -h</code>